 - A lot of the time, the girls did not dress in attire that was appropriate for playing with a kid.
 Beforehand, I always told them my kids love to play outside, and they are very active.
 Please dress for this.
 It didn’t help.

-- After several babysitters left, Jock told me that they watched TV the whole time.
+- After several babysitters left, Jock told me they watched TV the whole time.
 I always left directions about the use of the TV, and it was never to watch it the whole time.
 He also told me they let him watch stuff on their cell phones.
-I give above average pay, and I ask the babysitter to be active and play.
+I give above-average pay, and I ask the babysitter to be active and play.

-- I find it inappropriate for sitters to wear really low cut shirts to babysit.
+- I find it inappropriate for sitters to wear really low-cut shirts to babysit.
 My kids should not have “breastfeeding flashbacks” when the babysitter shows up.
-To illustrate, some showed up with breast boiling out of the top of their shirt.
+To illustrate, some showed up with breasts boiling out of the top of their shirt.
 The list could go on!

 I resolved that the lack of communication about expectations could be the cause of the Babysitter Dilemma.
 I took too much for granted about what the babysitters knew.

 Eventually, these experiences led me to create a guide with 50 discussion topics to have with people I’m considering hiring to watch my kids.
 To be sure, I thought it would help the girls to know exactly what it was I was expecting.
 I also printed a copy and made notes for myself to remember what to explain to them.